Erdogan lifts threat to expel Western ambassadors - ExBulletin

 Erdogan announced on Saturday that he had ordered the envoys to be declared persona non grata, paving the way for their deportation from Turkey.

-The crisis threatened further turbulence in Ankara’s troubled relations with NATO allies and EU members.
-The Turkish lira fell after Erdogan’s weekend statement, hitting an all-time low of 9.85 against the dollar on Monday morning.
+The crisis threatened further turbulence in Ankaras and troubled relations with NATO allies and EU members.
+The Turkish lira fell after Erdogans’ weekend declaration, hitting an all-time low of 9.85 against the dollar on Monday morning.

-The president’s remarks on Monday marked the end of two tense days, without an official statement on possible action against diplomats since Saturday.
+The presidents’ comments on Monday marked the end of two tense days, with no official statement on possible action against diplomats since Saturday.

-A spokesman for German Chancellor Angela Merkel told reporters in Berlin, ahead of Erdogan’s subsequent remarks, that “we take note of the Turkish president’s statements with concern and also with incomprehension.”
+A spokesperson for German Chancellor Angela Merkel told reporters in Berlin, ahead of Erdogan’s subsequent remarks, that we take note of the Turkish president’s statements with concern and also with incomprehension.

 A group of around 40 pro-government protesters gathered near the US embassy in Ankara on Monday to demand the impeachment of the 10 emissaries.
 Members of the Turkish Youth Union carried banners featuring a mock-up of an airline boarding pass.